marscher/trajdb/README.md

 In the following sections we are going to describe the functionalities the service will have.

+During the registration and upload process of the data the user has to create a 'setup' entry, which describes how the simulation has been parametrized.
+The setup entry is then being associated to a collection, which then finally holds the individual trajectory entries.

+If a collection already exists the trajectories can directly be added to it.

+### create a setup
+A setup holds (optionally) all parameters needed to reproduce the results in principle.

+Important attributes are:
+* topology - this field may contain a blob (and if so an additional column with its type, to interprete the data)
+* number of atoms
+* a reference pdb (optional)
+* forcefield
+* forcefield parameters
+* simulation software (+version)

+### create collections
+A collection holds references to all associated trajectories as well as to the setup for the simulation.

+Attributes to store:
+* name - a short name
+* description - a brief description of the collection.
+* owner - refers to a user profile on the server.
+* cumulative length - sum of all trajectories in collection (physical time unit).
+* number of atoms/particles - actually stored in the setup..., but here for performance reasons?
+* setup - reference to a setup entry \ how has this data been generated?

+### meta-collections?
+A collection can be part in multiple meta-collection which helps to catalog even more.

 ### upload trajectories
 The user can upload individual trajectory files to TrajDB and associate it to a collection.